FinnCummins/finnpersonal/src/components/techblog/blogs/dogpatch.md

 ---
 title: My summer in Dogpatch labs
 date: 2023-06-24
+image: "DogpatchImg.png"
+description: "Spending a summer at Dogpatch labs"
 ---

-### At the moment I have been working out of Dogpatch labs in Dublin, Ireland.
+### Dogpatch labs - Dublin, Ireland.
-During my summer break after my second year of computer science and business at Trinity College Dublin I have decided to get back into free lance consulting and build up my customer base once again.
+During my summer break after my second year of computer science and business at Trinity College Dublin I have decided to get into free lance consulting and build up a customer base.
 So far I have been working on a personal portfolio website to display my projects, a static website for one of my clients and a developer dashboard for one of my clients who is also based here in Dogpatch.